jeniyat/WNUT_2020_NER/data/training_data/Readme.md

 The conll format:
 =================================================
-In `Conlll_Format` directory, there are multiple `*.txt` files.
-Each `*.txt` file contains annotations for a protocol.
+In `Conlll_Format` directory, there are multiple `phase_*` directories.
+Each `phase_*` directory contains 10 protocols in the conll format.
+Each `*.txt` file contains annotations for one protocol.
 Each line is in the following format:

 			<word>+"\t"+<NE>